scarlatti/roseingrave/README.md

   rows or bars.
 - `"notes"`: A single row below the bars section, where source-specific notes may be left.
+- `"summary"`: In the master spreadsheet, a column for each source for a summary of all the volunteer inputs.

 Each field under `"values"` has the following meaning: